TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-migration-moveresourcesbetweenvnets-linux.md

 	articleId="9d19e169-4bb8-4caf-93df-895be07d2937"
 />

-# Migration and Move/Move resources between resource groups
+# Migration and Move/Move resources between VNETs

 4 out of 5 customers resolved their issue using the guides listed below.<br>